LepistaBioinformatics/gene-connector-cli/docs/book/02_usage.md

     --output-file out
 ```

-This example dataset includes duplicated records, allowing to users to test the `--ignore-duplicates` flag and see the expected results.
+This example dataset includes duplicated records, allowing to users to test the `--skip-duplicates` flag and see the expected results.

 ___